Take a look at some answers to frequently asked questions of the Masters Tournament:

 Why does the winner get a green jacket?

 In 1937, Augusta National members began wearing green sportcoats so that they could be recognized if fans had questions about the tournament.
 The tradition was expanded to winners being presented with green jackets in 1949.
 Sam Snead was the winner that year, so he got the first jacket, and all the previous winners were retroactively ordered jackets.
+The shade of green, by the way, is Pantone 342.

 Does the winner keep the green jacket?